FIWARE/tutorials.Edge-Computing/README.md

 The following steps are required to register an operator in Fogflow.

-1.  **Register an Operator** to define what would be the name of Operator and what input parameters it would need.
+1.  **Register an Operator** means to define what would be the name of Operator and what input parameters it would need.

 To register Operator, open fogflow dashboard.
 Select Operator Registry Tab from horizontal bar, select operator from menu on left and then click register button.
 Right click on workspace and select operator from drop down list and enter details as shown and at last click on submit.